structured-log/structured-log/README.md

 serilog.js
 ==========

-**NOTE:** SerilogJS is now moving again and has been moved to the [*structured-log*](https://github.com/structured-log) organisation.
+**NOTE:** SerilogJS is moving forward and has been moved to the [*structured-log*](https://github.com/structured-log) organisation.
 Check out the *dev* branch to see how the code is progressing.
 If you want to try out the latest work see for *structured-log-dev* on npm and bower.

 A sketch pad for exploring what a JavaScript implementation of Serilog might look like.